lukasmwerk/bookvocab/README.md

 1. Spanish Language support - end of road if no continued development.
 2. Add German, Dutch, Italian, French, common Latin script languages.
 3. Add Cyrillic, Chinese, Arabic, Japanese, Hangul, Devanagari, Bengali.

+## Documentation

+Implementation details and documentation lives next to the code in this repository, while documentation for higher level concepts and use lives in the wiki tab.